KnapsackPro/knapsack-pro-jest/README.md

 You can parallelize your tests on [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci) by configuring `app.json` for your project.

 You can set how many parallel dynos with tests you want to run with `quantity` value.
-Use `test` key to run tests with `@knapsack-pro/cypress` as shown in below example.
+Use `test` key to run tests with `@knapsack-pro/jest` as shown in below example.

-You need to specify also the environment variable `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` with API token for Knapsack Pro.
+You need to specify also the environment variable `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST` with API token for Knapsack Pro.
 For any sensitive environment variables (like Knapsack Pro API token) that you do not want commited in your `app.json` manifest, you can add them to your pipeline’s Heroku CI settings.

 ```